Kacpri/Scrabble/README.md

 # Scrabble
-Single player word game written in Python
+Single player word game written in Python.
+NOTICE: The game is currently available only in Polish
 ## Table of contents
 * [General info](#general-info)
 * [Rules](#rules)